The Dangers of Flea Bites for You and Your Pet

 Corgi laying on stomach while owner puts flea medicine on its back

-For those who are sensitive to them, flea bites can range from irritating to maddening for animals and people.
-They can also pose serious health issues for your pets, family, and you.
+For people and pets who are sensitive to them, flea bites can range from irritating to maddening.
+Due to the pathogens they carry, diseases from flea bites can also pose serious health issues.
 The dangers of flea bites go well beyond skin deep.
-Let’s take a closer look at the dangers of flea bites and the best protection for you and your pets.
+It’s vital to remain alert to how flea bites are dangerous because early detection and prompt treatment are critical to preventing potential complications.
+Let’s take a closer look so you can devise the best protection for you and your pets.

 Close up of dog skin and dermatitis from flea bites.

 The most common flea-borne disease is flea allergy dermatitis.
-This is an immunologic disease caused by an allergy to the fleas’ saliva and is both a common and serious danger of flea bites.
-Symptoms of flea allergy dermatitis can be severe and include:
+It is an immunologic disease caused by an allergy to the fleas’ saliva and is both a common and serious danger of flea bites.
+Flea allergy dermatitis can be severe for people, cats, and dogs bitten by fleas.
+The symptoms include:

 • Intense itching all over the body